discontinued-civictech/discontinued-civictech.github.io/_posts/2023-03-02-submission-closed.md

 ---
 layout: post
-title:  "Thank you for the submission!"
+title:  "Thank you for your submissions!"
 ---

 We closed the submission on March 1, 2023.